 The work of the the Research Centre for Learning and Teaching (CfLaT) builds on the work of two previous research centres in the former Department of Education: the Centre for Teaching for Understanding and the Thinking Skills Research Centre.
-CfLaT was established in 2002 and is now nine years old.
+CfLaT was established in 2002.
 It is embedded in the School of Education, Communication and Language Sciences (ECLS).
 It has established itself as a driving force behind teaching, learning and curriculum innovation and as a foundation for research capacity building across the School and the Faculty.

 Since being established, the Centre has had a changeable membership due to staff leaving for promotions in other universities.
 At its largest it included around 26 members; currently there are 13 full members and 10 associates.
 We have taken strategic advantage of the nature of the learning and teaching field so that our research and consultancy work can be closely linked to our teaching.
 The Centre operates at a critical, but complex cross over between these different aspects of members’ professional and academic careers (see figure 1).
 It provides a research ‘life raft’ which draws together the different threads of work within ECLS, acknowledging the complexity of different roles whilst also providing a pragmatic approach for combining perspectives.